Approval of a Plan of Subdivision or Condominium Description

 - Please see attached sheet indicating format and wording for required stamps.

 - NOTE: All plans must be drawn to a useable metric scale (i.e. 1:500, 1:1000).
 One (1) legible copy of the draft plan reduced to 21.6 cm x 35.6 cm (8 ½” x 14”) must be submitted with the Application.
 Depending upon the scope of the Application, more copies of the draft plan may be required.
-Please contact the Integrated Services Staff for advice.
+Please contact the Infrastructure and Development Services - Planning Division Staff for advice.

 - All plans and information on the Application must be in metric measurement (OR 544/06).